trilitech/tezos-developer-docs/docs/unity/quickstart.md

 }
 ```

-For a complete example of creating tokens, see the file `TezosSDK/Examples/Contract/Scripts/MintToken.cs` and the Contract tutorial scene.
+For a complete example of creating tokens, see the file `Tutorials/ContractAndMinting/Scripts/MintToken.cs` and the ContractAndMinting tutorial scene.

 ## Transferring tokens